 Finally, my passion of purpose cannot overcome a marketplace saturated with competition.
 It's not enough to stand out from the competition.
 My brand has to express why I am better than them.
 This requires doing a thorough analysis of the competition, their strengths and weaknesses, and their brand promises.

-I recently hired a brand consultant who meets two of Ritson's shit criteria:
+I hired a brand consultant who meets several of Ritson's shit criteria:

-If nothing else, I will gain insight into how someone can command a huge fee for an off-the-cuff branding strategy.
+If nothing else, I gained insight into how someone can command a huge fee for an off-the-cuff branding strategy.